 When the repo agent arrives to take your vehicle, you may request to remove your personal items.
 Car repossession laws prohibit repo agents from damaging your personal property.

 If your property is damaged, get the name of the repo agent, repossession company name, phone number, and license plate number of the repo truck.
-Contact the police to file a report, take photographs of the damaged property, and gather witness statements.
+Inform the lender of any damage caused by the repo agent.
+As well, contact the police to file a report.
+Be sure to take photographs of the damaged property, and gather witness statements.